-• Must avoid the traps:

-- The challenge is not to make easy programs easier.
-The challenge is to make hard programs possible. - We need a "well-posedness" concept for programming tasks - Small changes in the requirements should only require small changes in the code - Rarely a property of "high productivity" languages - Abstractions that make easy programs easier don't solve the problem - Latency hiding is not the same as low latency - Need "Support for aggregate operations on large collections" - An even harder challenge: make it hard to write incorrect programs. - OpenMP is not a step in the (entirely) right direction - In general, current shared memory programming models are very dangerous. - They also perform action at a distance - They require a kind of user-managed data decomposition to preserve performance without the cost of locks/memory atomic operations - Deterministic algorithms should have provably deterministic implementations
+- Must avoid the traps: - The challenge is not to make easy programs easier.
+The challenge is to make hard programs possible. - We need a "well-posedness" concept for programming tasks - Small changes in the requirements should only require small changes in the code - Rarely a property of "high productivity" languages - Abstractions that make easy programs easier don't solve the problem - Evaluating a specifi X10 plementation is not the same as evaluatir X10 programming mode Chapel - Latency hiding is not the same as low latency - Need "Support for aggregate operations on large collections" - An even harder challenge: make it hard to write incorrect programs. - OpenMP is not a step in the (entirely) right direction - In general, current shared memory programming models are very dangerous. - They also perform action at a distance - They require a kind of user-managed data decomposition to preserve performance without the cost of locks/memory atomic operations - Deterministic algorithms should have provably deterministic implementations